Magnetic Levitation Stability Back

 Magnetic Levitation Stability Simulator

 Simulate electromagnetic levitation with real-time PID control.
-Tune coil, gap, mass, and PID gains to explore closed-loop step response and system stability.
+Tune coil parameters, air gap, mass and PID gains to explore closed-loop step response and the stability of this inherently unstable plant.

 Electromagnet Parameters